Bergen County Divorce Lawyer

 - Extreme cruelty

 To file for divorce in the state, either of the spouses needs to have been a resident for at least a year before filing, unless the grounds for divorce is adultery.
 In such cases, the requirement is that at least one spouse must be a New Jersey resident for any length of time at all.
-If you have further questions about this, please do not hesitate to reach out to a Bergen County divorce lawyer from Sherwood & Johnson, LLC.
+If you have further questions about this, please do not hesitate to reach out to a Bergen County divorce lawyer from Sherwood, Johnson & Poles.

 How Much Does Divorce Cost in NJ?